joannailling/ToDoList/README.md

 to show the onscreen keyboard because it affects the screen layouts for both the main activity and the edit activity.
 I used my Android phone to test the app to ensure that the Add Item and Save buttons are still visible when the on-screen keyboard is active.

-I have spent a significant amount of time working to implement the completion dates feature and am having a few issues getting it to perform as expected.
-I think I have all the parts but am not sure how to stitch them together at a high level.
-I will continue to work on this but want to make sure that the admissions team is aware that I have spent many hours working on this feature.
-I would like to add documentation to the Codepath guides to help other developers with using DatePickerDialog once I figure it out.
-I will add issues to the project to detail.

 ## License